From local to non-local correlations: the Dual Boson perspective: Dual Boson approach

 To show this more explicitly, let us consider the following example.
 The dual polarization operator in the form of full two-particle ladder can be written in a matrix form as (see the second line of Fig.~\ref{fig:PiPi'} for the diagrammatic representation)

 where $\gamma^{4,0}$ is the full local four-point vertex of impurity problem.
 Using these relations, equation \eqref{eq:dual_X-Pi} can be rewritten as (see the third line of Fig.~\ref{fig:PiPi'})

 Here

 is identically the irreducible part $\gamma^{4,0}_{\rm red}$ of full four-fermionic vertex function of impurity problem with respect to the renormalized interaction ${\cal W}_{\omega}$.
-Then the polarization operator $\tilde{\Pi}^{'}$ introduced beyond EDMFT is nothing more then normal dual polarization operator $\tilde{\Pi}$ taken in the form of full dual ladder, but with irreducible four-point vertices $\gamma^{4,0}_{\rm irr}$ instead of full vertices $\gamma^{4,0}$ of impurity problem.
-Therefore, the exact relation \eqref{eq:Pip} automatically corrects the structure of polarization operator, which is irreducible with respect to the dual renormalized interaction, to be also irreducible with respect to the impurity interaction ${\cal W}_{\omega}$.
+Then the polarization operator $\bar{\Pi}$ introduced beyond EDMFT is nothing more than the normal dual polarization operator $\tilde{\Pi}$ taken in the form of the full dual ladder, but with irreducible four-point vertices $\gamma^{4,0}_{\rm irr}$ instead of the full vertices $\gamma^{4,0}$ of the impurity problem.
+Therefore, the exact relation \eqref{eq:Pip} automatically corrects the structure of the polarization operator, which is irreducible with respect to the dual renormalized interaction, to be also irreducible with respect to the impurity interaction ${\cal W}_{\omega}$.

-Let us then compare the second and the third order term of diagrammatic expansion of Eq.~\eqref{eq:dual_X-Pi} shown in Fig.~\ref{fig:W}
+Let us then compare the second and the third order term of diagrammatic expansion of Eq.~\eqref{eq:dual_X-Pi} shown in Fig.~\ref{fig:W},

-After the substitution of the the second term of $\tilde{\Pi}^{'}$ to Eq.~\eqref{eq:W2} and of the first term of $\tilde{\Pi}^{'}$ to Eq.~\eqref{eq:W3} we get
+After the substitution of the the second term of $\bar{\Pi}$ to Eq.~\eqref{eq:W2} and of the first term of $\bar{\Pi}$ to Eq.~\eqref{eq:W3} we get

-Then one can see, that the first term in Eq.~\eqref{eq:W3n} exactly gives the reducible contribution to full four-point vertex function that was excluded from Eq.~\eqref{eq:W2n} by the denominator of $\tilde{\Pi}^{'}$.
-If one neglects this denominator, it will immediately lead to the double counting in Dyson Eq.~\eqref{eq:W23n}.
+Then one can see, that the first term in Eq.~\eqref{eq:W3n} exactly gives the reducible contribution to the full four-point vertex function that was excluded from Eq.~\eqref{eq:W2n} by the denominator of $\bar{\Pi}$.
+If one neglects this denominator, it will immediately lead to the double-counting in Dyson Eq.~\eqref{eq:W23n}.